 Ask for help

 Resilience doesn’t mean facing challenges alone.
-Know that it’s OK to ask others for help when you’re struggling.
+It’s OK to ask others for help when you’re struggling.

-It’s easier to ask for help when you’ve nurtured relationships with family, friends, co-workers, or spiritual/religious leaders who can be your support system.
-But be wary of people who want to fix the situation without supporting you emotionally.
+It’s easier to ask for help when you’ve nurtured relationships with family, friends, co-workers, or spiritual and religious leaders.
+They can be a good support system.
+You can also seek out a mental health professional or care to get the support you need.

 Make a list of your strengths

-When you write down your strengths, you may discover traits you’ve overlooked.
+When you write down your strengths, you may find traits you’ve forgotten about.
 This list can be helpful when you’re feeling down, dealing with a challenge, or focused on the negative.

 - I have a great sense of humor.